3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 ![Final set of pins](/img/rte_bang.jpg)

-But there was still required to create a file for configuring flashing action (well, it can be done with console, but in our case it would be a bit long).
+But there was still required to create a file for configuring flashing action (well, it can be done with a console, but in our case, it would be a bit long).

-After creating directory `~/bootloader` and copying there an example binary image, we created file `openocd.cfg` which was filled with:
+After creating directory ~/bootloader and copying there an example binary image, we created file openocd.cfg which was filled with:

 ```
 source [find interface/orangepi.cfg]